 TOWERS COMPLEX consists of two eight-story towers connected at the bottom two levels, and Singular/Trusler Hall.
 Singular/Trusler Hall sits beside the Towers and is connected by an enclosed bridge on the second level.
 Towers was built in 1971 and completely remodeled in 2007.
 It is brick and mortar construction with built up flat roofs.
 Both Towers use a single detection and alarm system, and wet sprinkler suppression system which were installed in 2007.
+Systems report locally and to ESU Police and Safety.
 There are two trash chutes with sprinkler suppression.

-SINGULAR (built -1959) and Trusler (built-1963) are connected end to end and are of brick and mortar construction with built up flat roofs.
+SINGULAR (built -1959) and TRUSLER (built-1963) are connected end to end and are of brick and mortar construction with built up flat roofs.
 The most recent renovation project for both facilities was completed in August 2014.
 Both are protected by a single detection and alarm system installed in 2000 and a wet sprinkler suppression system which were installed in 2014.
 All systems report locally and to Emporia State University Police & Safety.
 The detection/alarm systems and trash chute sprinklers are inspected and tested annually.
 All fire extinguishers are checked monthly.